Beginners Interactive NetLogo Dictionary (BIND)

 Try adjusting the parameters under various settings.
 How sensitive is the stability of the model to the particular parameters?

-Can you find any parameters that generate a stable ecosystem that includes only wolves and sheep?
+Can you find any parameters that generate a stable ecosystem in the sheep-wolves model variation?

-Try setting GRASS? to TRUE, but setting INITIAL-NUMBER-WOLVES to 0.
+Try running the sheep-wolves-grass model variation, but setting INITIAL-NUMBER-WOLVES to 0.
 This gives a stable ecosystem with only sheep and grass.
 Why might this be stable while the variation with only sheep and wolves is not?

 Notice that under stable settings, the populations tend to fluctuate at a predictable pace.
 Can you find any parameters that will speed this up or slow it down?